keaganfrr-03/online_bakery_marketplace_v1/README.md

 Staff users can create, view, edit, and delete products and ingredients Users can create orders with any number of products/ingredients Users can view their own orders

-Reach out to me at eddie@ecns.co.za for any queries.

 Card number: 4242 4242 4242 4242
 Expiration date: any future date (e.g., 12/34)